Are you looking for the perfect Alaska itinerary for your Alaska road trip? Well, you have definitely come to the right place!

 Things To Do In And Around Talkeetna:

 Head to downtown Talkeetna for some shopping or a bite to eat.
 There is only one main street in Talkeetna.
-And meandering through all the quaint shops should top your Alaska itinerary of things to do in Talkeetna.
+Meandering through all the quaint shops should top your list of things to do in Talkeetna.

-Or you can shop local and purchase hand-made one-of-a-kind Alaskan souvenirs on your Alaska road trip.
+Or you can shop local and purchase hand-made, one-of-a-kind Alaskan souvenirs to remember your epic Alaska road trip.
 Either way, there are lots of unforgettable choices.

 Walk to Talkeetna Riverfront Park to view Denali.
 Located not far from downtown Talkeetna, this city park offers spectacular views of the Alaska Range and its star, Denali.

 Select an outdoor activity.
-Take advantage of all the rustic outdoors has to offer in Talkeetna.
+Take advantage of all the rustic outdoors Talkeetna has to offer.
 Take a guided wilderness hike or a flightseeing tour of the mighty Denali.

 Several aviation companies in Talkeetna offer glacier flightseeing tours.